JoshuaKGoldberg/Goldblog/content/blog/speeding-up-centered-part-1-81-iframe-embeds/index.md

 But pages that may have been fine one year may slowly turn slow over time.

 When your pages grow too slow, strategies such as lazy loading and over-eager loading can trim those bloated webpages back to speedier versions of themselves.
-Be sure to always investigate the root cause of issues, surgically improve performance bottlenecks, and validate your changes do what you intend.
+Be sure to always investigate the root cause of issues, surgically improve performance bottlenecks, and validate that your changes do what you intend.

 ### Acknowledgments